Uma postagem especial, neste dia de Natal

 Original Code

-Below is the complete code for the ChristmasTree
+Below is the complete code for the ChristmasTree component:

 import { useEffect, useState } from "react";const ChristmasTree: React.FC = () => {// Function to get a random colorconst getRandomColor = () => {const colors = ['green', 'orange', 'cyan', 'lime', 'yellow', 'red', 'blue', 'white'];return colors[Math.floor(Math.random() * colors.length)];};const [lightsOn, setLightsOn] = useState(true);useEffect(() => {const interval = setInterval(() => {setLightsOn((prev) => !prev);}, 500); // Toggle lights every 500msreturn () => clearInterval(interval);}, []);return (<divstyle={{display: "flex",flexDirection: "column",alignItems: "center",marginTop: "20px",backgroundColor: "black",padding: "20px"}}><divstyle={{display: "flex",flexDirection: "column",alignItems: "center",backgroundColor: "black",}}>{Array.from({ length: 10 }, (_, level) => (<divkey={level}style={{display: "flex",justifyContent: "center",marginBottom: "5px",}}>{Array.from({ length: level * 2 + 1 }, (_, idx) => (<divkey={idx}style={{width: "20px",height: "20px",borderRadius: "50%",margin: "2px",backgroundColor: getRandomColor(),transition: "opacity 0.4s ease-in-out",opacity: lightsOn ?
 1 : 0.7,}}></div>))}</div>))}</div><divstyle={{width: "40px",height: "50px",backgroundColor: "rgba(84, 7, 7, 0.929)",marginTop: "1px",borderRadius: "5px",}}></div></div>);};export default ChristmasTree;